Maximum entropy probability distribution: Definition of entropy and differential entropy

 This is a special case of more general forms described in the articles Entropy (information theory), Principle of maximum entropy, and differential entropy.
 In connection with maximum entropy distributions, this is the only one needed, because maximizing $H(X)$ will also maximize the more general forms.

-The base of the logarithm is not important as long as the same one is used consistently: change of base merely results in a rescaling of the entropy.
-Information theorists may prefer to use base 2 in order to express the entropy in bits; mathematicians and physicists will often prefer the natural logarithm, resulting in a unit of nats for the entropy.
+The base of the logarithm is not important, as long as the same one is used consistently: Change of base merely results in a rescaling of the entropy.
+Information theorists may prefer to use base 2 in order to express the entropy in bits; mathematicians and physicists often prefer the natural logarithm, resulting in a unit of "nat"s for the entropy.